LinkSheet/LinkSheet/README.md

 ## What does this do?

-This replaces the app chooser that was removed in Android 12.
+This replaces the url-app-chooser that was removed in Android 12.

 ## Acknowledgements